karthikjodangi/3DFaceMesh/README.md

 # 3DFaceMesh
-A real time 3D facial mesh which takes 3D facial landmarks as parameters.
+<h3>A real time 3D facial mesh which takes 3D facial landmarks as parameters.</h3>

 <!-- TABLE OF CONTENTS -->
 <details>